roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 > Value of x is :- 2<br/>
 > Value of y is :- 3<br/>
 > Value of z is :- 4<br/>
+> output of result is :- 3<br/>

 In this example, the `comma operator` is used to evaluate the expressions x++, y++, and z++ sequentially.
 The variables x, y, and z are all `incremented by 1` as part of the evaluation.

+The value 3 is assigned to result because the `comma operator` evaluates all expressions from left to right and returns the value of the last expression.
+Since z++ is a post-increment operator, it returns the old value of z, which is 3.

 **3. STRING Operator:**